 ‘Tis the season to…go whale watching!
 From May to November we are blessed to have thousands of Humpback Whales passing through our warm waters.
-Everyone knows the magical feeling of spying one of the majestic mammals from afar so, in the spirit of sharing, we’ve found the top seven spots to see them from the shore.
+Everyone knows the magical feeling of spying one of the majestic mammals from afar so, in the spirit of sharing, we’ve found the top six spots to see them from the shore.

 Point Danger Lookout, Coolangatta

-Point Danger Lookout is right on the NSW – QLD border and features The Captain Cook Memorial Statue and some pretty amazing views to the north and the south.
-D’bah is right below so keep your camera ready to capture the surfers in action.
+Point Danger Lookout is right on the NSW – QLD border and features the Captain Cook Memorial Statue and some pretty amazing views to the north and the south.
+D’bah is right below, so keep your camera ready to capture the surfers in action.
 Oh, and of course it’s a great place to watch whales play out in the ocean, they even have public binoculars.
 How about a coffee at Cafe D’bah afterwards?
 It’s just across the road.

 Kirra Hill, Kirra

 Just a bit further North is Kirra Hill, another picturesque piece of land.
 You can either drive or walk up (be warned, it’s quite steep) and then just enjoy the view, it’s pretty special!
-Once you’re done, head back down into Coolangatta and check out one of the trendy eateries along Marine Pde (our hot eating tip is Eddie’s Grub House for tasty burgers).
+Once you’re done, head back down into Coolangatta and check out one of the trendy eateries along Marine Pde (our hot eating tip is Eddie’s Grub House for tasty takeaway burgers).

 Tumgun Lookout, Burleigh Heads

-Sitting atop the Burleigh Head National Park is Tumgun Lookout.
+Sitting atop the Burleigh Heads National Park is Tumgun Lookout.
 It’s higher then Burleigh Point and gives you a different angle all together (on a clear day you can see all the way to Coolangatta).
 Put on some active wear, run up Tumgun Lookout through the National Park and enjoy the breathtaking view, and keep a look out for the BIG SPLASH!

 Burleigh Point, Burleigh Heads